cjphawes/green-unity-project-1/README.md

 - A profile page for the volunteer once they've signed up which integrates with the future feature below.
 - Favouriting volunteering opportunities, which can then be viewed in your profile section.
 - Always space for more volunteering opportunities, and with more could comes a filter element for finding opportunities the user wants more easily.
-- A log in feature as well as sign-up so returning users can log in
+- A log in feature as well as sign-up so returning users can log in.

 ---